The Benefits of Driving an Electric Car

 Free or Cheaper parking

-To encourage EV adoption some local councils allow electric car drivers to park at a discounted rate or even for free in some areas!
+To encourage EV adoption some local councils allow electric car drivers to park at a discounted rate or even for free in some areas.
+York offers a 50% discount on resident contract permits, season tickets, and most priority parking scheme (ResPark) permits.
+Q-park also offers 25% off season tickets for electric vehicle owners.

-Customers who want the best user experience with their car – whether that’s the navigation, the sound system, the seat massagers – must look to new electric cars to satisfy them.
+Customers who want the best user experience with their car – whether that’s the navigation, the sound system, the seat massagers – should now look to the new electric cars coming out.
+The new Fiat 500e boasts a 10.25-inch touchscreen infotainment system with 'U Connect 5'.

 Car geeks will talk about power, torque and acceleration.
 They will refer to drag races and other tests performed on tracks which highlight the amazing performance of expensive electric cars.